 4.10 Fruit length

 Phosphorus application significantly influenced the average fruit length of okra recorded in (Table 5).
 BARI Dherosh-2, and Chamak varieties showed 17.7 to 68.3% and 33.1 to 83.9% improvements with selected phosphorus treatments, respectively.
 The longest average fruit length (17.57cm) was produced by Chamak with T2(90 kg P2O5 ha-1) treatment which was statistically similar to the fruit length of the same variety under T3 (110 kg P2O5 ha-1) treatment.
 The BARI dherosh-2 variety also produced longest fruit length with T2 treatment, however compared to Chamk its average fruit length was 6.8% shorter at similar phosphorous levels.
 Both varieties produced shortest fruit length under T0 (0 kg P2O5 ha-1, i.e., control condition).
 These results highlight that both the variety and the application of phosphorus can influence fruit length.
-Previous studies suggested that the application of phosphorus significantly increases internode length okra (Uddin et al., 2014; Laxman et al, 2004).
+Previous studies suggested that the application of phosphorus significantly increases internode length okra (Uddin et al., 2014; Laxman et al, 2004; Afgad et al., 2016; Ingle et al., 2016 ).
 The findings are similar to those of Arora et al. (1991) and Naik and Srinivas (1992), who observed a significant increase in pod length in okra with the application of phosphorus.

 4.11 Fruit diameter